-Don't forget to install the dependencies once the interpreter is set: you can do it, either through the console (the console from the IDE will directly use your virtualenv by default), or through the interface when you get a warning about missing dependencies.
+Don't forget to install the dependencies once the interpreter is set: Either through the console (the console from the IDE will directly use your virtualenv by default), or through the interface when you get a warning about missing dependencies.

-The second step is to set the right information to use natively Django inside PyCharm: the idea is to be able to immediately trigger the unit tests in the IDE.
+The second step is to set the right info to use Django natively inside PyCharm: The idea is to be able to immediately trigger the unit tests in the IDE.
 For that you need to specify the root path of the Django project and the path to its settings:

-Be careful, the Django project root is the root of the repository, not the weblate sub-directory.
+Be careful, the Django project root is the actual root of the repository, not the Weblate sub-directory.
 About the settings, you could use the weblate/settings_test.py from the repository, but you could create your own setting and set it there.

-Last step is to be able to run the server and to put breakpoints on the code to be able to debug it.
+The last step is to run the server and to put breakpoints in the code to be able to debug it.
 This is done by creating a new Django Server configuration:

-Hint: Be careful with the property called No reload: if you check it, the server live reloads won't happened when you modify files.
-This allows the existing debugger breakpoints to persist as these would be discarded on reload.
+Hint: Be careful with the property called No reload: It prevents the server from being reloaded live if you modify files.
+This allows the existing debugger breakpoints to persist, when they normally would be discarded upon reloading the server.